 July 1: Applications accepted for next accreditation cycle

 September 1: Final date for submission of applications to be considered for next accreditation cycle

 January 1: Beginning of annual site visit period

 June 30: Accreditations take effect for the current cycle

 APA Accreditation Project Committee

-Louis M. Bell, M.D., Committee Chair, The Children's Hospital of Philadelphia and The University of Pennsylvania School of Medicine
+Louis M. Bell, M.D., Past Chair, The Children's Hospital of Philadelphia and The University of Pennsylvania School of Medicine

 Constance D. Baldwin, Ph.D.
 University of Rochester School of Medicine and Dentistry